-The ultimate total fertility rates (TFRs) in the 2015 Trustees Report are 2.2, 2.0, and 1.8 children per woman for the respective low-cost, intermediate, and high-cost alternatives.
-The ultimate TFRs used in the 2014 Trustees Report were 2.3, 2.0, and 1.7 children per woman for the respective low-cost, intermediate, and high-cost alternatives.
-Final birth data for 2012 from the National Center for Health Statistics (NCHS) resulted in a TFR of 1.88.
-The NCHS reports a preliminary TFR of 1.87 in 2013.
+The ultimate total fertility rates (TFRs) in the 2016 Trustees Report are 2.2, 2.0, and 1.8 children per woman for the respective low-cost, intermediate, and high-cost alternatives.
+The ultimate TFRs are the same as those used in the 2015 Trustees Report.
+Final birth data for 2013 and 2014 from the National Center for Health Statistics (NCHS) resulted in TFRs of 1.85 and 1.86, respectively.

 The sharp drop in the TFR from a level of 2.12 in 2007 to a level of 2.00 for 2009 and 1.89 for 2011 is largely due to the effects of the economic recession.
-Thus, for the intermediate alternative, the Trustees assume an increasing TFR from 2014 through 2022 to a level slightly above the ultimate TFR, consistent with the projected recovery from the recession.
-After 2022, the Trustees assume the TFR decreases linearly, reaching the ultimate TFR of 2.0 in 2027.
-Compared to the assumed intermediate path of the TFR in the 2014 Trustees Report, this path starts slightly lower and gradually approaches the 2014 Trustees Report path, reaching the post-recession peak one year later (2022), at which time the TFR for this path is slightly higher.
-After 2022, this path is lower than the path in the 2014 Trustees Report because the Trustees assume that the ultimate TFR is reached earlier than in the 2014 Trustees Report.
-This change in the path of the TFR, along with a minor change in the path of the age-group rates reaching their ultimate values, results in a decrease in the long-range actuarial balance, under the intermediate alternative, of about 0.04 percent of taxable payroll.
+Thus, for the intermediate alternative, the Trustees assume an increasing TFR from 2015 through 2023 to a level slightly above the ultimate TFR, consistent with the projected recovery from the recession.
+After 2023, the Trustees assume the TFR decreases linearly, reaching the ultimate TFR of 2.0 in 2027.
+Compared to the assumed intermediate path of the TFR in the 2015 Trustees Report, this path is lower through 2022 and reaches a lower post-recession peak one year later (2023).
+For 2023 and later, the path is very similar to the path used in the 2015 Trustees Report.
+This change in the path of the TFR results in a decrease in the long-range actuarial balance, under the intermediate alternative, of about 0.03 percent of taxable payroll.

 In addition to the overall level of the TFR, the distribution of birth rates by age of mother has implications for the size of the population.
-As in the prior Trustees Report, the Trustees continue the historical trend toward lower birth rates for women below age 25 and higher birth rates for women above age 30 through the ultimate years.
+As in the prior Trustees Report, the Trustees assume a continuation of the historical trend toward lower birth rates for women below age 20 and higher birth rates for women above age 30 through the ultimate years.
 This continued trend results in a somewhat smaller and slightly older population in the future than if the future relative distribution of birth rates by age of mother were unchanged.